 - Badass Boast: Conan gets one when faced by the professional strangler, who he promptly throttles to death in turn.
 Though he notes afterwards that he was mostly bluffing; a few seconds either way and his opponent genuinely would have strangled Conan first.

 - The Dulcinea Effect: Conan aids a random woman he meets on the street, simply because he can't bear the thought of allowing a woman to be slaughtered and devoured.

 - The Gambling Addict: Conan gets his room in advance so he doesn't gamble the money he needs to pay for it away beforehand.

-- If I Can't Have You: The intended love potion drives her lover mad so that he attacks her, because she got it from a man she repulsed.
+- If I Can't Have You...: The intended love potion drives her lover mad so that he attacks her, because she got it from a man whose advances she rejected.

-- Inn Of No Return: Conan books a room at an inn where the malevolent innkeeper sells travellers to the cannibal slaves for money.
+- Inn of No Return: Conan books a room at an inn where the malevolent innkeeper Aram Baksh sells travellers to the cannibal slaves for money.

 - Love Makes You Crazy: Conan flatters Zabibi with this.

 - The Man Behind the Man: The prince, it is said, is ruled by his mistress.

 - Master of Illusion: Conan realizes he's fighting one of these.